 Before you jump into the world of rental properties, take a step back and evaluate the potential investment.
 A smart investment strategy involves carefully calculating potential returns and understanding the risks involved.

-Calculate Potential Returns
+Calculate Your Potential Returns

 Crunching the numbers is key to a successful rental property investment.
 Start by calculating your potential rental income.
 While the old 2% rule (monthly rent equaling 2% of the purchase price) was a common guideline, the 1% rule may be more realistic in today’s market, according to insights from RentPost.
 Consider factors specific to your area, like average rent prices and vacancy rates.
 Remember, you won’t always have a tenant, so factor potential vacancies into your calculations.